spironan/TekinputGenerator/README.md

 own use.
 If you want to use your own Images for Input/Output you can access and replace with your Images at Tekinput->Images->Inputs.

-*Take note this images by abide by these rules:
+Take note this images by abide by these rules:

 	(1)They must all have the same dimensions e.g. 500x500, 1000x2000, 2048x1024
 	(2)They must all be type '.png'(Improvement on this may depend on use case) (3)They must all be named the same as the one's its replacing

+MoveList:

 	MOVE NAME      :      FILENAME
 	   1 		         1
 	   2 		         2
 	   3 		         3